mitsuba-renderer/drjit-core/README.md

 ## Features

+Enoki-JIT has the following features:

-- Cross-platform: runs on Linux, macOS, and Windows.
+- Runs on Linux, macOS, and Windows.

 - Targets

-    1. NVIDIA GPUs via CUDA (compute capability 5.0 or newer)
+    1. NVIDIA GPUs via CUDA (compute capability 5.0 or newer), and

-    2. CPUs via LLVM, leveraging available vector instruction set extensions (e.g. Neon or AVX/AVX2/AVX512).
+    2. CPUs via LLVM leveraging available vector instruction set extensions (e.g. Neon or AVX/AVX2/AVX512).

-- Captures and compiles pure arithmetic, side effects, and control flow (loops, dynamic dispatch).
+- Captures and compiles pure arithmetic, side effects, and higher-level operations (loops and dynamic method dispatch) that are preserved 1:1 in generated kernels.

 - Performs several basic optimizations to reduce the amount of LLVM/PTX IR passed to the next compiler stage.